HundredDucks/streaming-01-getting-started/README.md

 You'll have generated several new data files.
 The streaming process will run continuously for quite a while.
 Read the comments in the file to learn how to stop the process.

+In the terminal, if you need to re-run a command, you can simply press the up key until you find a command that you ran previously in the same terminal that needs to be run again.

 ## Update Edit README